-Depreciation of property plant and equipment and right of use assets is included in cost of sales or administrative expenses in the Statement of Comprehensive income.
-Amortisation of intangible assets is included in administrative expenses in the Statement of Comprehensive income.
+Depreciation of property plant and equipment and right of use assets is included in cost of sales or administrative expenses in the Consolidated income statement.
+Amortisation of intangible assets is included in administrative expenses in the Consolidated income statement.

 3 Profit before taxation from continuing operations (continued)